radiotutor/rt2/README.md

 ### Is it safe?
 We strive to ensure that Radiotutor is as safe as possible.
-To do this, we use HTTPS as standard, and hash and salt user passwords using industry standard methods.
+To do this, we use HTTPS as standard, and use industry standard methods to protect logins and user data.

 # Requirements
-Linux box with Go environment installed.
-Our release instance is running on Amazon Linux AMI.
+Linux box.
+Ubuntu works well.
 For development, check out [Vagrant](https://www.vagrantup.com/)

 # Roadmap